Got writer’s block? Having trouble finding your creative flow? Need more fun in your work, and in your life?

-Because this will be a hands-on experience with a high level of engagement between classmates and the instructor, please ensure your space will be free of disruptions and distractions out of respect for your classmates, and so you get the most out of this unique experience!
+Because this will be a hands-on experience with a high level of engagement between classmates and the facilitator, please ensure your space will be free of disruptions and distractions out of respect for your classmates, and so you get the most out of this unique experience!

 We also suggest wearing comfortable clothing that you can move in easily for each class, as there will be some movement portions.